automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 After 3 years 3 months with Accenture I decided it was time to move on and change jobs and see how other projects and teams were solving similar or new problems.

+I had an offer from an early stage startup and a more stable enterprise company and decided to join Aricent (now Altran) as my next employer in September 2014.

 ## Testing an analytics product

-I had an offer from an early stage startup and a more stable enterprise company and decided to join Aricent (now Altran) as my next employer in September 2014.

-I joined Aricent as a Senior Engineer - Testing in the Itron Analytics team which was responsible for building analytic dashboards for Gas, Water, Electricity meter for a big utilities company in US.
+I joined Aricent as a Senior Engineer - Testing as a consultant in the Itron Analytics team which was responsible for building analytics dashboards for Gas, Water, Electricity meter for a big utilities company in US.
 When I joined the QA team size was 4 including a people manager.

-It was exciting since I had previously not worked with analytics product and I got to understand how complex ETL processes would take data and seed and aggregate Data ware house tables.
-Pretty soon one of my seniors left the job and I became to most senior IC on this team.
+It was exciting since I had previously not worked with analytics product and I got to understand how complex ETL processes would take data and seed and store aggregated results into Data ware house tables.
+After joining this team, the senior engineer moved on I became to most senior IC on this team.

-I learned how to design test strategies for this complex product and also participate actively in all Agile ceremonies between a cross functional team across India and US.
+I specifically learned how to design test strategies for this complex product and also participate actively in all Agile ceremonies working with a cross functional team spread across India and US.

 Understanding how a tester can effectively help shape product direction by calling out missing requirements, clarifying acceptance criteria and help team improve by bringing up process inefficiencies in Team wide retro was a lot of fun

 ### Building UI automation with Microsoft Coded UI

-One of the biggest challenges in this team was when we decided to rewrite old legacy Flash based dashboards with rich modern graphs using D3 and HTML5.
-The test manager on the team also decided for us to use `Microsoft CodedUI` as the UI automation framework since we were heavily into Microsoft stack (Visual studio, C#, TFS (Team foundation server), and MTM (Microsoft test manager)).
-I also got a chance to travel to USA to San Francisco, California and Spokane, Washington along with a colleague to help test and deliver this migration feature
+One of the biggest challenges in this team was when the client management decided to undertake rewrite of old Flash based dashboards to more rich modern graphs using D3 and HTML5.

+The test manager on the team also decided for us to use `Microsoft CodedUI` as the UI automation framework of choice since we were heavily into Microsoft stack (Visual studio, C#, TFS (Team foundation server), and MTM (Microsoft test manager)).

-Coming from my QTP/UFT background, it was a challenge to understand `C#`, `CodedUI` technology however I was able to learn these and become a productive IC on the team under a more experienced Lead. `CodedUI` heavily encouraged use of Hand coding while building the framework and I remember making use of `Hexawise` tool to generate lot of data combinations which formed the basis of our regression suite
+Coming from my QTP/UFT background, it was a challenge to understand `C#` and `CodedUI` technology however I was able to learn these and become a productive contributor on the team under a more experienced Lead's guidance.

+`CodedUI` heavily encouraged use of Hand coding while building the framework and I remember making use of `Hexawise` tool to generate lot of data combinations which formed the basis of our automated regression suite

+### First onsite to USA

+I also got a chance to travel to USA to San Francisco, California and Spokane, Washington along with a colleague to help test and deliver this migration feature under a time bound project

 > Learning: 💡 Don't be bounded with the Tech stack that you are used to, learning a new automation
-> stack helps you to become a more well rounded Automation engineer
+> stack helps you to become a more well rounded Automation engineer since you see new patterns or
+> new ways of using existing patterns

 ## Working in a small sized company

-After contributing to this teams success, I wanted to move on to a more challenging role and switched jobs to **Projectplace India** which later was acquired by **Planview USA**.
-We had a team of 3 Automation engineers in India that grew to 8 people in some months time.
+After contributing to this teams success, I wanted to move on to a more challenging role and work with a small team/company and switched jobs to **Projectplace India** which was recently acquired by **Planview USA** in 2016.
+When I joined this company, We had a team of 3 Automation engineers in India that grew to 8 people in some months time.

-This role required to learn `Python` for test automation and looking back joining this company was one of the best decisions I took.
+This role required me to learn `Python` for test automation and looking back joining this company was one of the best decisions I took.

-My colleagues were all 10+ years experienced and I learned so much from their existing knowledge while being challenged on an individual level.
+My colleagues were all seasoned automation engineers with 10+ years of experience and I learned so much from their existing knowledge while being challenged on an individual level to build framework components and utilities

 ### Building API automation frameworks with scratch

-We liked to call ourselves the `Jedi` team, a name i proposed driven from my fondness for Star Wars trilogy and we augmented a largely manual QE team in USA by building automation tools and frameworks
+We liked to call ourselves the `Jedi` team, (a name i proposed driven from my fondness for Star Wars trilogy) and we augmented a largely manual QE team in USA by building automation tools and frameworks

+#### Pairwise testing

-I got a chance to contribute to building a framework that used Microsoft PICT tool for generating pairwise combinations to test SSRS (SQL Server Reporting Services) analytics reports and performed XML comparisons against a set baseline.
-This also stored these test results in SQL Server database and had an in house dashboard to present these test results while using Jenkins for CI.
-Seeing a rich framework built from scratch and contributing hands on was a dream come true
+I got a chance to contribute to building a framework that used **Microsoft PICT** tool for generating pairwise test combinations to test SSRS (SQL Server Reporting Services) analytics reports and performed XML comparisons against a set baseline.

+This solution also stored these test results in SQL Server database and had an in house dashboard to present these test results using Jenkins for CI.
+I got to see and learn how to build a rich framework from scratch and contributing hands on was a really good learning experience

-I still remember, the India head come over to my desk early morning and calling out the importance of treating oneself as a Software craftsmen and taking pride in being a solid engineer and building these reusable solutions to make QE more efficient.
-Coming to office every day and coding till evening while building automation was very addictive and I believe everyone needs to go through an experience like this
+I still remember, when the **India head** came over to my desk one early morning and called out the importance of treating oneself as a Software craftsmen and taking pride in being a solid engineer and building these reusable solutions to make QE more efficient.

+Coming to office every day and coding till evening while building automation was very addictive and I believe everyone should go through an experience like this.

 > Learning: 💡 Working in small teams and companies can really challenge you and ensure you learn
 > and grow way faster than in enterprises

-We also built a custom test framework to use SOAP, REST based APIs and check integrations between different Planview and Projectplace products as well as external tools like JIRA, Rally etc.
+We also built a custom test framework to use SOAP, REST based APIs and check integrations between different Planview and Projectplace products as well as external tools like JIRA, Rally etc. One other great part of this role was continuos pairing on different features which ensured a very short learning loop for new engineers onboarding

+### Second travel to USA

-I also got the chance to travel to Austin, Texas USA for a couple of weeks to understand more about the product as well as conduct trainings for the QE team there on using and contributing to the API automation solution that we had built in bangalore
+I also got the chance to travel to Austin, Texas USA for a couple of weeks to understand more about the product as well as conduct trainings for the QE team there on using and contributing to the API automation solution that we had built in bangalore.

 ### Building Web UI automation framework from scratch

-After spending a considerable amount of time building API frameworks, I did a POC to build a Selenium Python based framework for web automation.
+After spending a considerable amount of time building API frameworks, I took ownership of doing a POC to build a `Selenium Python` based framework for `web automation`.
 It was a challenge since I had never worked with Selenium before and I read the code from another team and tailored their framework for Planview team.

 The learning experience was immense.
 I got to implement Page object pattern and learn Pytest as the test runner of choice while also setting up CI on Jenkins and a local Selenium Grid setup on docker.
+It took me around 2 weeks to setup this POC

+> Learning: 💡: Reading others code is a quick way to improve your craft as a Software engineer, the
+> insights that you gather are invaluable

 Taking on this E2E undertaking while learning how these technologies worked really gave me confidence in my skills as an Automation engineer, I then mentored and on-boarded couple of other engineers onto this framework

-> Learning 💡: Using/contributing existing frameworks is great but you should really challenge
+> Learning 💡: Using/contributing to existing frameworks is great but you should really challenge
 > yourself to understand how the different framework pieces work together and build stuff.
 The more
 > you do this, the better you get with passing time

-> Learning: 💡: Also, reading others code is a quick way to improve your craft as a Software
-> engineer, the insights that you gather are invaluable

 ### Taking notes